Soul Clap: 2001-07: Founding

-The band Soul Clap was founded in Boston by Eli "Elyte" Goldstein and Charles "Cnyce" Levine aka Lonely C in 2001, who met in high school.
+The band Soul Clap was founded in Boston by Eli "Elyte" Goldstein and Charles "Cnyce" Levine a.k.a.
+Lonely C in 2001, who met in high school.
 Record store owner and house DJ Caril Mitro was a mentor and influence on their early genre-mixing sound.
 They began throwing their own parties in Boston around 2001, before starting to tour around 2007, deejaying on the underground club circuit, where the BBC wrote they began "steadily gathering acclaim for their bootlegs of RnB classics and house remixes."
 Wrote ResidentAdvisor.net, "their productions established a trademark sound that was as inspired by pop, soul and R&B as it was by house music."
 In Boston the group began hosting a number of dance parties including Midweek Techno, billed as "the area's longest running techno night" which "hosted dozens of DJs from around the world at an Irish pub in Cambridge."